natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.222%20(China).md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|KwK30 (20 mm)}}

 The Sd.Kfz.222 is armed with a single 20 mm KwK30 autocannon paired with a coaxial rifle-calibre machine gun.
 The Sd.Kfz.222 possesses a quick turret traverse and elevation speeds, and can elevate its gun to 80 degrees, allowing you to aim at and track aircraft with comfort.
 Compared to its German counterpart, the 20 mm KwK30 autocannon fires at a slower rate than the KwK38, but has double the ammunition per magazine.
 The KwK30 doesn't have access to the PzGr.40 belt, which grants it a higher penetration.
 This is a bigger disadvantage than one might expect, and limits the Chinese Sd.Kfz.222 more to its stated role as SPAA, especially in uptiers.
 Against many of its contemporaries, however, the penetration at point blank should be enough to deal with armoured cars and light tanks.
 There is more bullet drop on the KwK30 than the KwK38 autocannon, but the low penetration means it shouldn't be used to snipe, and it is not noticeable enough to really affect anti-air performance.
+The lower BR on the Chinese Sd.Kfz.222 should place you against weaker enemies than the German one anyway, making the lack of HVAP belts not as noticeable.

 {| class="wikitable" style="text-align:center" width="100%"
 |-